amineamanzou/Wordpress-IaC/README.md

 Wordpress_Iac
 =========

-This project is an ansible playbook to deploy a secure wordpress using Github Action CI and best practices around ansible testing.
+This project was intended to be an ansible playbook to deploy a secure wordpress using Github Action CI and best practices around ansible testing.
+But it evolved to a complete project with Terraform to host our wordpress in a public cloud.